j-scharrenbach/tado-individual-away-control/README.md

 # tado-individual-away-control

 `tado-individual-away-control` allows to control the away state of your tado heating control by individual users.
-It uses pings in the local network to get the state of a desired device (e.g. a smartphone).
+It uses the tado api to get the home state of a desired device (e.g. a smartphone).

 This software is not developed by Tado itself.